MeikBehr/ElPolloLoco/README.md

 # ElPolloLoco
-Writing a littel 2d game to hone my skills.
-This is a project of the Developer Akademie (Modul 12)
+Writing a little 2d game to hone my skills.
+This project was created as part of a training module at the Developer Akademie.

 MIT License